I have had a great life, and with every day it gets better.

 Let me explain.
 (Here is a photo of Dan taking us through a few drills.)

 I like going to conferences, but what I find is when there is someone there that I like, I only get 60 or 90 minutes from them.
 For someone that has 10 to 50 years in the industry, 90 minutes only scratches the surface of their knowledge.
 That is why I like to bring leaders for two full days to Vancouver.
-In two days the leaders can go deeper into their knowledge and experience, like Dan did this weekend.
+In two days the leaders can go deeper into their knowledge and experience as Dan did this weekend.

 That’s why it was well worth 1.5 years of organizing to get Dan John to come to Vancouver.

-From reading Dan’s books, watching his DVDs and reading his blog, I know he has a lot to share.
+From reading Dan’s books, watching his DVDs, and reading his blog, I know he has a lot to share.
 90 minutes would not be enough to learn from Dan and two days would be a lot better.